trash-marlon/backenderp/README.md

 » Github: https://github.com/falconsoft3d
 » linkedin: https://linkedin.com/in/marlon-falcón-3a2aa9a4
 ```

+# Plan of the project
+This is the plan of the project.
+1. The user can register and change the password.
+2. The user can login and logout.
+3. The user can change the language.
+4. The user can change the company.
+5. The user can change the theme.
+6. The user can sale one product.
+7. The user can sale many products.
+8. The user can sale from the website.
+9. The user can sale from the website course.
+10. Create the invoice.
+11. Create the payment.
+12. Create the picking.
+13. ...

 # Apps and Modules
 This is the list of apps and modules that are in the project.